 Lightning illuminated Phantom Heights in a brief washout of white.

 Holly Jennings stood in the corner on the terraced stage inside City Hall, her arms folded tightly across her chest.
 The people around her were phantoms of their former selves.
 After all of her diligent work to protect them, this was what they had become—homeless refugees battling illness and infection, trapped like rats inside City Hall, surviving on intermittent supply drops from the military and meager yields from raids on the town.
-The entoplasm dome surrounding the building affected ghosts, not humans, and yet, it felt like a prison casting its cold green light on the gaunt faces of its skeletal inhabitants.
+The entoplasm dome surrounding the building affected ghosts, not humans, and yet, it felt like a prison, casting its cold green light on the gaunt faces of its skeletal inhabitants.

 Holly glared sidelong at the ghost hunter standing by the boarded window.
 This was all Madison Tarrow’s fault.
 The people hailed her as a leader now; how quickly they’d forgotten that she was the one who had allowed this catastrophe to happen.
 Madison had let her personal loss lead to more—more families broken, more people kidnapped, more children buried or orphaned.
-And she’d almost repeated history by negotiating with the Alpha fugitives when they abducted her daughter.
+And she’d almost repeated history by negotiating with the Alpha fugitives when they had abducted her daughter.

 Holly shook her head.
 That was a bad deal, but no one would listen to her.
 Wesly Cooper had entranced the survivors with wild promises of hiring mercenaries to restore their town and their freedom.
 He was too cunning for his own good, and his audience had been far too desperate to know any better.

 Holly flinched at a sudden crack of thunder that set her teeth on edge.
 Her gaze wandered to the nearest boarded window leaking eerie pale light through the cracks.
-The entoplasm shield tinted the nighttime clouds green, broken only by the bright streaks of lightning that turned the sky into a brief puzzle.
+The entoplasm shield tinted the nighttime clouds green, the low cloud cover broken only by the bright streaks of lightning that turned the sky into a brief puzzle.
 Was Cato out there shivering like a wretch in this miserable night?
 Or was he still safely secured underground at the AGC under Agent Kovak’s watch?

 Holly registered it the instant her teeth pulled away too much fingernail, ripping it to the quick.
 She hadn’t even realized what she was doing.
 Her tongue tasted copper as she ran it along the jagged edge.